gogrlx/grlx/README.md

 Unless otherwise noted, the grlx source files are distibuted under the 0BSD license found in the LICENSE file.

 All grlx logos are Copyright 2021 Tai Groot, and Licensed under CC BY 3.0.

-The original Go Gopher was designed by [Renee French](http://reneefrench.blogspot.com/).